 Can I crumb coat aloo tikki?

 Tikkis are never crumb coated.
-But if you prefer to use them in a aloo tiki burger, then you may.
+But if you prefer to use them in a aloo tiki burger, you may.
 Mix half cup gram flour with little water in a bowl to make a thick flowing batter.
 It should not be too runny or too thick.

 Then dip the aloo tikki in the batter and coat it well with the prepared batter.
 Immediately place the aloo tikki in bread crumbs and coat it well.
 Press down gently so the bread crumbs stick to the tikki.